vstconsulting/polemarch/doc/restapi.rst

    |users_details_ref|

 .. |patch_reminder| replace:: All parameters except id are optional, so you can specify only needed to update.
-Only name for example.
+Only name, for example.

 .. http:post:: /api/v1/users/{id}/settings/

-   Create user's view settings of Dashboard's widgets.
+   Creates user's view settings of Dashboard's widgets.

    :arg id: id of user.